-Calls for urgent investigation into eye services at ‘troubled’ NHS trustPosted: Friday 28 September 2018 at 14:10
+Calls for urgent investigation into eye services at ‘troubled’ NHS trustPosted: Friday 28 September 2018

 The Macular Society has written to the health secretary calling for an urgent investigation into eye services at a troubled NHS trust, highlighting concerns that hundreds of patients are still at risk of going blind.